 FDA cannot require a pharmaceutical company to:

-- make a drug, even if it is a medically necessary drug,
+- Make a drug, even if it is a medically necessary drug,

-- make more of a drug,
+- Make more of a drug,

-- change how much and to whom the drug is distributed.
+- Change how much and to whom the drug is distributed.

-For more information on drug shortages visit the FDA Drug Shortages Web page.
+For more information visit FDA Drug Shortages.